 At this time, this south-west Montana region was Idaho Territory and the discovery of gold precipitated a new gold rush, which has been recorded as the largest placer gold strike in world history, producing $10 million in its first year.

 Ennis, Montana is famous for hunting, fishing, hiking and is west of Big Sky, Montana in the Madison River Valley.
-Ennis Lake is formed by a dam in the Madison River just above Bear Trap Canyon.
+Ennis Lake is formed by a dam in the Madison River just above Bear Trap Canyon, creating the Upper Madison River and the Lower Madison River.

 Near-by Virginia City, Montana is only 12 miles west of Ennis, MT and was established in 1863.
 Virginia City, MT is the United States’ only complete and original mining town from that era.
 Next door is Nevada City, Montana, which remains to this day a busy mining town in much the same way it has been for over 100 years.
 In 1864, this part of Idaho’s territory became Montana Territory.